 Property law in the United States is complex and multifaceted, but these laws pertain specifically to three distinct types of property.
 Both state and federal laws exist to protect real property, personal property, and intellectual property.
 It’s vital to understand the property laws that pertain to the type of property in question in your current case.

 Avenue Law Firm specializes in real property law, which applies to the real estate market and the buying and selling of real property in New York.
 However, everyone should have some working knowledge of the three main types of property law in the United States.
 When you encounter any legal issue regarding property law, it’s vital to find legal representation from an attorney who knows how to handle the type of property law to which your case pertains.
+At Avenue Law Firm, our team of New York real estate attorneys are well-versed in the complexities of property law and may be able to provide comprehensive legal assistance for all your real property needs.

 Intellectual Property Law